Weather Station Kurt

-Weather Station Kurt (Wetter-Funkgerät Land-26) was an automatic weather station, erected by a German U-boat crew of the Kriegsmarine in northern Labrador, Dominion of Newfoundland, in October 1943.
+Weather Station Kurt (Wetter-Funkgerät Land-26) was an automatic weather station, erected by a German U-boat crew of the Kriegsmarine at Martin Bay in northern Labrador, Dominion of Newfoundland (now part of Canada), in October 1943.
 Installing the equipment for the station was the only known armed German military operation on land in North America (outside of Greenland) during the Second World War.
 After the war, it was forgotten until its rediscovery in 1977.

 Background

 In the northern hemisphere, weather systems in temperate climates predominantly move from west to east.
 This gave the Allies an important advantage.
 The Allied network of weather stations in North America, Greenland, and Iceland allowed the Allies to make more accurate weather forecasts than the Germans.

 German meteorologists used weather reports sent by U-boats and weather ships, such as Lauenburg, operating in the North Atlantic.
 They also had reports from clandestine weather stations in remote parts of the Arctic and readings collected over the Atlantic by specially equipped weather aircraft.

 However, the ships and clandestine stations were easily captured by the Allies during the early part of the war.
 Data from aircraft was incomplete as they were limited in range and susceptible to Allied attack.
 Regular weather reporting by U-boats put them at risk as it broke radio silence, allowing the Allies to locate them and track their movements by radio triangulation.